jkrLab/HiHiC/README.md

-Ⅱ. Data generation for each deep learning model
+## 2. Generate Training and Prediction Data
 -------------------------------------------------

-1. Change your working directory to HiHiC
+1. Change your working directory to HiHiC.

 ```